staabm/timetracker/README.md

 ```

 ### How to add manual entries?
-Well, it's a csv file - open the file and add it.
+Well, it's a csv - open the file and add a new line.
 Warning: Use "\n" as LF!

+### How to delete an entry?
+Well, I think you can guess it now...

 ### CSV Format